go-chassis/go-chassis/README.md

 You can check [plugins](https://github.com/go-chassis/go-chassis-plugins) to see more features

 # Quick Start
-You can see more documentations in [here](http://docs.go-chassis.com/)
+You can see more documentations in [here](http://docs.go-chassis.com/), this doc is for latest version of go chassis, if you want to see your version's doc, follow [here](docs/README.md) to generate it

 1. Install [go 1.10+](https://golang.org/doc/install)